How Inflation Erodes Your SIP Returns (And What to Do About It)

 The Inflation Silent Killer

-The real return formula adjusts your investment return for inflation:
+If you've ever wondered how to calculate inflation-adjusted SIP returns, the real return formula is what adjusts your investment return for inflation:

 Real Return Formula